 The Department of Public Safety (DPS), Motor Carrier Safety Assistance Program (MCSAP) is the agency responsible for implementing federally funded commercial vehicle safety projects in the Territory.
-This program is spearheaded by the Acting MCSAP Coordinator (not 100% dedicated to the program), a Lieutenant/Supervisor, three Police Officers, and a Fiscal Officer.
-We filled one Police Officer on April 23, 2018 that had been vacant since 2016.
-Our MCSAP/SAFETYNET Coordinator position has been vacant since July 2017.
-In September 2017, she took emergency medical retirement.
+This program is spearheaded by the MCSAP Fiscal Officer Coordinator who is taking up the role of the MCSAP Coordinator, a Lieutenant Police Officer/Supervisor, a Sergeant Police Officer, and 4 civilian Inspectors who will be attending a NAS Part A and Part B training in the near future.
+Our MCSAP/SAFETYNET Coordinator position has been vacant since July 2017 and still remains vacant.
 Our Fiscal Officer is working on loading our Safetynet inspections.
 As a critical part of improving the quality of life for its citizens and visitors of the territory, the mission of the DPS/MCSAP consist of two goals:

-- 1. To reduce traffic crashes, traffic fatalities, injuries and property damage on American Samoa roadway. - 2.
+- To reduce traffic crashes, traffic fatalities, injuries and property damage on American Samoa roadway. - 2.
 Create a safer environment for commercial motorists, passengers, and pedestrians.